osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/pi-adapter-for-structured-data-files-overview/pi-adapter-for-structured-data-files-principles-of-operation.md

 For the adapter to start data collection, you need to configure the adapter by defining the following:

-Provide the data source input directory from which the adapter should collect data and an output directory which the adapter copies processed files to

 - **Data source**: Provide an input directory that the adapter collects data from.
 An output directory must also be provided, which is where the adapter moves processed files.
 - **Data selection**: Select items for which the adapter should gather data from the files.